-Gates was having an informal meeting with Steve Shaiman, a cheerful gnome of a man with a head of frizzy hair who was general manager of Microsoft’s hardware group, and with Raleigh Roark, one of the two people who started the group.
+Gates was having an informal meeting with Steve Shaiman, a cheerful gnome of a man with a head of frizzy hair who was general manager of Microsoft’s hardware division, and with Raleigh Roark one of the two people who had started the division.
 They were talking about fonts and applications, especially Word.

 Roark gave Gates his answer: For printers, basically.
 This was the era of desktop publishing and proliferating office applications, and users needed more than just the bitmapped system fonts on their computers to get their work done.
 Courier, Tms Rmn, and Helv were not going to be enough.

 Bill Gates is known for asking hard questions, but also for accepting hard answers and acting on them.
 As soon as he got his answer, he pointed at Steve and told him: “Now you run type!”

 That’s the way things worked at Microsoft in those days, says Shaiman: whoever knew the most about a subject tended to end up in charge of it.
 So he ended up starting Microsoft’s first fonts group.
 It was Spring, 1989.

 STEVE SHAIMAN was on a business trip to Atlanta with Nathan Myhrvold, Microsoft’s celebrated head of advanced technology, when they got an unexpected phone call.
 Myhrvold had with him a satellite phone—an early mobile phone, “which in those days,” as Shaiman put it, “meant something you’d carry in a suitcase.”
 The unexpected call was from Apple.